taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 5

 Majhee, Felix, and other members of Majhee's research group sit in a meeting room in an upper floor of the research institute.
-One wall is a floor-to-ceiling window, showing the dusty, polluted sky-line of São Paulo.
-The sun sits in a hazy sky, just past the midday zenith.
+One wall is a floor-to-ceiling window, showing the dusty sky-line of São Paulo.
+The sun sits in a reddish hazy sky, just past the midday zenith.

 **Majhee: "So.
 Your father has been diagnosed again."**

-The circle of researchers: **Felix Silva**, a pale but handsome man in his late 20s, born and raised in São Paulo by Portuguese parents, his shoulders hunched with fear and sadness, his face streaked with tears; **Kai Oliveira**, a much older woman of Japanese-Portuguese descent, grey-haired and hook-nosed, stern-faced and sitting stiffly in her chair; **Beatriz Cavalcanti**, a tall woman in her 30s, a Brazilian of Italian descent, mouth set in a grim line even as her hands squeeze Felix's shoulders in a motherly, comforting gesture; **Nova Jatobá**, a young graduate student in her mid-20s, descended from indiginous Brazilians from deeper inland, her plump face lined with exhaustion; **Vec Barbosa**, a large, portly man of West African descent in his 40s, hands resignedly folded over a substantial beer belly, face kind and sad behind a rather bushy yet neatly-trimmed beard.
+The circle of researchers: **Felix Nicolau**, a pale but handsome man in his late 20s, born and raised in São Paulo by Romanian immigrants, his face lined with fear and sadness even as he sits tall in his seat; **Kai Oliveira**, a much older woman of Japanese-Portuguese descent, grey-haired and hook-nosed, stern-faced and sitting stiffly in her chair; **Beatriz Cavalcanti**, a tall woman in her 30s, a Brazilian of Italian descent, mouth set in a grim line even as her hands squeeze Felix's shoulders in a motherly, comforting gesture; **Nova Jatobá**, a young graduate student in her mid-20s, descended from indiginous Brazilians from deeper inland, her plump face lined with exhaustion; **Vec Barbosa**, a large, portly man of West African descent in his 40s, hands resignedly folded over a substantial beer belly, face kind and sad behind a rather bushy yet neatly-trimmed beard.

 **Vec, to Felix: "Beatriz and I have already contacted your father's medical team, and we've given them access to our database on repeat skin cancer patients.
 This will greatly improve his chances of recovery, but..."**

 **Beatriz, kindly: "We also remember that your father had a liver transplant last year.
 If you want to go home to be with your family, everyone will understand."**

-Felix, covering his face with his hands, furious at the tears that won't stop streaming down his face
+Felix covers his face with his hands, furious at the tears that won't stop streaming down his face

 **Felix: "Skin cancer is still one of the most treatable cancers, even after a second diagnosis.
-He might be fine."**
+We don't want to move the whole family back to Europe just yet, but...that time may come..."**

 Felix now looks up, straight at Majhee, eyes full of determination behind the tears.

-**Felix: "I want to finish the biofilm project, *before* Space Consortium can get their filthy hands on another patent."**
+**Felix: "I want to finish the biofilm project, *before* Space Consortium can get their filthy hands on another patent.
+We're *so* close..."**

 **Nova: "I'm sure we could manage without you--"**